wagtail/wagtail-ai/docs/vector-search/quick-start.md

 [MyPage(1), MyPage(2)]
 ```

-The passed model instance doesn't have to be in the same index, but it must be a subclass of `VectorIndexed`.
+The passed model instance doesn't have to be in the same index, but it must be a subclass of `VectorIndexedMixin`.

 This works by: